karl-johan-grahn/devopsbot/docs/src/GETTING_STARTED.md

 ```

 ## Local development
-To run locally you need valid certificates (use `mkcert`), and you need `devopsbot` to resolve to `127.0.0.1`:
+To run the bot locally a valid certificates is needed by using for example `mkcert`, and `devopsbot` need to resolve to `127.0.0.1`:

 ```console
 $ mkcert devopsbot
 $ sudo echo "127.0.0.1 devopsbot" >> /etc/hosts
 ```

-Then, you can run a local copy after having provided values for parameters
+Then, run a local copy after having provided values for parameters
 that are empty by default:

 ```console